drk-data-science/course-scaffold/README.md

 # Course Scaffold

 This is the scaffolding project for many labs and assignments.
-You can read the docs at <https://drk-data-science.github.io/course-scaffold/>

 This project is preconfigured with all of the necessary files to submit the assignments and get them to successfully build on [TravisCI](https://travis-ci.org)